youmn327/dataset/README.md

 ## how it works
 + detect the face on the pictures or videos in real time by using haarcascade.
-+ predict a facial expression with only face area on the pic and pre-trained model.
++ use pre-trained model to predict a facial expression with only face area on the pic.
 + recommend some activities every minutes(It depends on the setting).
 + there are three choices
   * play music